exakat/exakat/docs/Rules.rst

 ###############

-Declaring a namespace in the code and not using it for structure declarations (classes, interfaces, etc...) or global instructions is useless.
+Declaring a namespace in the code and not using it for structure declarations or global instructions is useless.

 Using simple style :